-Nut-based milks, like almond milk and cashew milk, have become an increasingly popular alternative for those following a dairy-free diet.
+Nut-based milk, like almond milk and cashew milk, have become an increasingly popular alternative for those following a dairy-free diet.

-But, did you know that seed-based milks are another great alternative to cow, soy and nut milks as well?
+But, did you know that seed-based types of milk are another great alternative to cow, soy and nut milks as well?

-Seed milks contain a good source of various nutrients and are ideal for individuals who have food sensitivities or are living with tree-nut or peanut allergies.
+Seed milk contains a good source of various nutrients and is ideal for individuals who have food sensitivities or are living with tree-nut or peanut allergies.